datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 # Data Controller for SAS® - Adding Tables

 ## Overview
-Adding tables to the Data Controller is a matter of configuration, specifically the addition of a new record to the `DATACTRL.MPE_TABLES` table.
+Adding tables to the Data Controller is a matter of configuration, specifically the addition of a new record to the `DATACTRL.MPE_TABLES` table, and corresponding entries in the `DATACTRL.MPE_SECURITY` table.

 !!! note
     In order to surface the table to users, appropriate groups should be configured as per [security](dcc-security.md) settings.

 ![screenshot](img/configtable.png)

-## Details
+## MPE_TABLES Configuration Details

 Each table to be edited in the Data Controller is represented by one record in `DATACTRL.MPE_TABLES`.
 The fields should be populated as follows: